Lightning-Universe/lightning-transformers/docs/source/quickstart.rst

    python predict.py +task=nlp/text_classification backbone.pretrained_model_name_or_path=bert-base-cased +x="Classify this sentence."

-There are many other supported NLP tasks and datasets, see :ref:`nlp-tasks` to get started.
+There are many other supported NLP tasks and datasets, see :ref:`tasks` to get started.

 Trainer Options